Manhattan Project: Heavy water sites

-Although DuPont's preferred designs for the nuclear reactors were helium cooled and used graphite as a moderator, DuPont still expressed an interest in using heavy water as a backup, in case the graphite reactor design proved infeasible for some reason.
-For this purpose, it was estimated that 3 ST of heavy water would be required per month.
-The P-9 Project was the government's code name for the heavy water production program.
-As the plant at Trail, which was then under construction, could produce 0.5 ST per month, additional capacity was required.
+Although DuPont's preferred designs for the nuclear reactors were helium cooled and used graphite as a moderator, DuPont still expressed an interest in using heavy water as a backup.
+The P-9 Project was the government's codename for the heavy water production program.
+It was estimated that 3 ST of heavy water would be required per month.
+The plant at Trail, then under construction, could produce 0.5 ST per month.
 Groves therefore authorized DuPont to establish heavy water facilities at the Morgantown Ordnance Works, near Morgantown, West Virginia; at the Wabash River Ordnance Works, near Dana and Newport, Indiana; and at the Alabama Ordnance Works, near Childersburg and Sylacauga, Alabama.
 Although known as Ordnance Works and paid for under Ordnance Department contracts, they were built and operated by the Army Corps of Engineers.
 The American plants used a process different from Trail's; heavy water was extracted by distillation, taking advantage of the slightly higher boiling point of heavy water.

 Uranium

 Ore

 The key raw material for the project was uranium, which was used as fuel for the reactors, as feed that was transformed into plutonium, and, in its enriched form, in the atomic bomb itself.
 There were four known major deposits of uranium in 1940: in Colorado, in northern Canada, in Joachimsthal in Czechoslovakia, and in the Belgian Congo.
 All but Joachimstal were in Allied hands.
-A November 1942 survey determined that sufficient quantities of uranium were available to satisfy the project's requirements.
+A 1942 survey determined that sufficient quantities of uranium were available to satisfy the project's requirements.
 Nichols arranged with the State Department for export controls to be placed on uranium oxide and negotiated for the purchase of 1200 ST of uranium ore from the Belgian Congo that was being stored in a warehouse on Staten Island and the remaining stocks of mined ore stored in the Congo.
-He negotiated with Eldorado Gold Mines for the purchase of ore from its refinery in Port Hope, Ontario, and its shipment in 100-ton lots.
+He negotiated with Eldorado Gold Mines for the purchase of ore from its refinery in Port Hope, Ontario.
 The Canadian government subsequently bought up the company's stock until it acquired a controlling interest.